Where to Stay in Cardiff: 8 Best Areas

 The area is right between the more fashionable areas of the Cardiff City Centre and the east side of Cardiff Bay.
 This a perfect area to stay in if you want to enjoy the luxuries of the surrounding areas without the higher rates for accommodation.

-- You want to stay near the City Centre or Cardiff Bay but without the higher prices
+Stay in Butetown & Century Wharf if you are on a budget; you want to stay near the City Centre or Cardiff Bay but without the higher prices; you are travelling to or from the city by train.

 4. Atlantic Wharf and East Moors, Where to Stay in Cardiff Quiet